You are here : Erasmus+60ENProject resultsHackathon

 Hackathon regarding the co-design of an Erasmus+60 Third-Age educational offer

-Hackathon will create favourable conditions for cooperation of policy makers, practitioners and developers as co- designers and user-centered designers of intergenerational learning and interaction.
+Hackathon created favourable conditions for cooperation of policy makers, practitioners and developers as co- designers and user-centered designers of intergenerational learning and interaction.
 Studying intergenerational cooperation in an educational context, it is possible to foresee that each project team works within an established management or other framework and has its own development practices or established collaboration patterns.
 Interactions in such a team can be strongly influenced by these team-specific aspects.
 Hackathon offers more opportunities of observing various teams with various development practices, interaction styles and experience.
 Thus, Hackathon is expected to bring out the innovative ideas for the Third-Age educational offer, based on interactive teams’ discussions.